 How To Apply

-All applicants, whether they are planning to take graduate or undergraduate courses, must submit a personal statement and an official transcript reflecting conferral of a bachelor's degree, with a minimum cumulative grade point average of 2.5.
-(Read the rubric for evaluating the personal statement.)
+All applicants, whether they are planning to take graduate or undergraduate courses, must upload a copy of the transcript reflecting conferral of a bachelor's degree, with a minimum cumulative grade point average of 2.5.

-Applications, personal statements, and a nonrefundable $90 application fee are submitted online through Apply Yourself.
-Official transcripts may be sent from the issuing institution to the School of Professional Development either electronically or mailed to the address listed below.
+Applications, the copy of your transcript, and a nonrefundable $90 application fee are submitted online through Apply Yourself.
 Students who are admitted and take courses on campus will also be required to submit an immunization form to Student Health Services.
 Visit the Student Health Services Web site for more information.

-The deadline dates for each term are listed below.
-Applications are usually processed within 7-to-10 business days after all materials are submitted.
-Applications received close to the start of the term are not guaranteed to be processed in time for studentsto catch up with missed course work or meet registration deadlines according to the Registrar's Graduate Academic Calendar.
+Applicants for graduate non-matriculated status are accepted on a rolling basis and are usually processed within 3-5 business days.
+Applicants received two weeks prior to the start of the upcoming term are not guaranteed to be processed in time for the upcoming term, nor to be processed in time for students to catch up with missed course work or meet registration deadlines according to the Registrar's Graduate Academic Calendar.
 Late fees and other liabilities may be incurred.
 Refer to the Academic Calendar for specific dates and deadlines.